kawu/hhu-dl-materials-2020/encoding/README.md

 # Create a new embedding object of shape 9 x 5
 emb = torch.nn.Embedding(9, 5)

-# Or from pre-existing embeddings
+# Or from pre-existing embedding matrix
 emb = torch.nn.Embedding.from_pretrained(E)
 emb(x) 		# => tensor([[-0.0358, -0.3950, -1.8251, -0.0101, -0.8462],
 		# =>         [ 0.3565, -0.9042, -0.3476, -0.6734, -0.2240],